 Standardized Patients (SPs)

-Are people trained to present the symptoms, history and emotions of a patient with a health problem (a case).
+Standardized Patients are people trained to present the symptoms, history, and emotions of a patient with a health problem (a case).
 They will interact with clinical students in a simulated setting (an encounter).
-SPs are trained with other SPs for each case.
+SPs are trained with their SPs for each case.

 What are the benefits of becoming an SP?